PSYCH 111: Introduction to Psychology: Week 2: Chapter 14 Quizzes: Stress, Lifestyle, and Health

 While social activities can induce flow, the experience is defined by individual absorption in a challenging activity, not by social interaction alone.

-Which of the following is an example of the exhaustion stage of the general adaptation syndrome?
+Which of these best sums up the fatigue stage of general adaptation syndrome?

 Explanation